OctopusDeploy/docs/src/pages/docs/packaging-applications/package-repositories/built-in-repository/index.md

 </details>

-## Using the Octopus API (HTTP POST) {#UsingtheOctopusAPI(HTTPPOST)}
+## Using the Octopus API (HTTP POST) {#UsingTheOctopusAPI(HttpPost)}

 You can upload a package via the [Octopus Deploy API](/docs/octopus-rest-api) - `POST /api/packages/raw HTTP 1.1`.

 - [C# example](https://github.com/OctopusDeploy/OctopusDeploy-Api/blob/master/Octopus.Client/Csharp/Feeds/PushPackage.cs)
 - [PowerShell example](https://github.com/OctopusDeploy/OctopusDeploy-Api/blob/master/REST/PowerShell/Feeds/PushPackage.ps1)

-## Using NuGet.exe push {#UsingNuGetexePush}
+## Using NuGet.exe push {#UsingNuGetExePush}

-To push a package using `NuGet.exe` you'll need a the URL for the Octopus NuGet feed to use with your build server or `NuGet.exe`.
+To push a package using `NuGet.exe` you'll need the URL for the Octopus NuGet feed to use with your build server or `NuGet.exe`.
 To find this, open the **Library ➜ Packages** tab of the Octopus Web Portal.
-Simply click the **Show examples** link to see options to upload packages.
+The Help sidebar has options and examples of how to upload packages.
 The screen shows an example command-line that can be used to push packages to the feed using [NuGet.exe](http://docs.nuget.org/docs/start-here/installing-nuget).
 You'll need to supply the NuGet package file (`.nupkg`) and an [Octopus API key](/docs/octopus-rest-api/how-to-create-an-api-key).

 :::figure
 ![The Built-in Package Repository](/docs/packaging-applications/package-repositories/built-in-repository/built-in-package-repository.png)